jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 | map | dictionary| - | A dictionary of name:coordinates to use as an image map. `submit` must also be set. |

 ## Properties
+Displays a list of checkboxes, stored in a dictionary .
+`value` should contain a dictionary of names and booleans.

 * `.properties(title, value=None)`

 ## Date
+Displays a simple date picker widget.
+`value` should contain a date object.

 * `.date(title, value=None)`